Singapore has earned its reputation as one of the best shopping destinations in the world.

 - Opening Hours: Daily 10am-10pm

 Get to know the Indian community of Singapore in Little India.

 You’ll get a good sense of the culture in this area even though not all residents are from South Asia.

 Between the colorful storefronts, smells of incense burning, and gorgeous Hindu temples, Little India is an alluring and fascinating district for shopping in Singapore.

-- Visit during religious festivals – The streets of Little India light up with cheerful installations during Deepavali, the Hindu festival of light.
-Be sure to catch the Silver Chariot procession, which is held in the weeks prior to the festival.
-Little India is just as festive during Pongal, which is a Tamil celebration of harvest.
+- Festivals – The streets of Little India light up with cheerful installations during Deepavali, the Hindu festival of light.
+During the week prior to the festival watch the Silver Chariot procession.
+Little India is just as festive during Pongal, which is a Tamil celebration of the harvest.

-- Try the food – Of course, you’ll want to get a taste of the dishes in Little India.
+- Indian food – Of course, you’ll want to get a taste of the dishes in Little India.
 Start at Tekka Market, where you’ll find fresh meat and produce on sale as well as numerous food stalls.

-- Browse the shops – Little India is a great place to shop for unique souvenirs.
+- Cheap shops – Little India is a great place to shop for unique souvenirs.
 Look for Indian fashion staples such as saris and gold jewelry, or colorful knickknacks to give your home some flair.